abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

    ![](../images/lab7-image6.png)

-1. Select **<inject key="DeploymentID" enableCopy="false" />** and copy the **Primary Connection String** value then paste it in any text editor like Notepad.
-You will use this key in the next task to authenticate a connection to the Raspberry Pi simulator.
+1. Select **<inject key="DeploymentID" enableCopy="false" />** and copy the **Primary Connection String** value then paste it into any text editor like Notepad.
+You will use this key in the next task to authenticate a connection to the Raspberry Pi Simulator.

 	![](../images/lab7-image7.png)